 They're not just for physical therapy anymore.
 You know you have seen them.
 Big, colorful balls at the gym, or maybe your friend's house.
 They seem to be everywhere, but what do you do with them?
 They are called stability balls and they can help you get in shape in many ways.

 The best news is they are low-impact, and inexpensive, so anyone at any age can have one.
 Find out how you can integrate this tool into your current routine, or use it to kickstart a new program.

-Rid your mind of that heavy, leathery medicine ball from gym class.
+Rid your mind of that heavy, leathery medicine ball from gym classes of the past.
 Stability balls are made of lightweight rubber and come in all kinds of colors.
 Sure, they look pretty, but what can they do?
 Stability balls are great for:

 The stability ball allows you to do many exercises that you may already do on a gym mat.
 Here are some examples of what you can do on a stability ball:

 As you can see, this can be a great way to improve flexibility and gain strength, but it is only part of a regular physical activity program.
-Make sure you also do aerobic exercises to help decrease your risk of cardiovascular disease.
+Make sure you also do aerobic exercises to help decrease your risk of cardiovascular and other chronic diseases.

 Trying something new does not always go as planned.
 Consider your fitness level and remember it might be best to get some help from a certified trainer before you get started.
-Fun is the name of the game that keeps you interested in exercise.
+Fun is the name of the game when it comes to keeping your interest in exercise.
 Your approach can make all the difference.
 Here are some considerations:

 The stability ball is something you can use at the gym, at home, or even as a chair in the office.
 It is an inexpensive way to keep your body toned.
 Purchasing a ball is just as simple.